 - Experiencing first-hand innovative solutions from other countries

 - Students feeling empowered through enhanced confidence and leadership skills

 - Creating a sense of agency.

-These are are all vital tools to help us achieve the postive difference we want to see for our shared future.
+These are all vital tools to help us achieve the positive difference we want to see for our shared future.